 Encourage Sharing and Safe Play Habits

-- Accidents are more likely to happen when kids don’t know how to play safely.
+Accidents are more likely to happen when kids don’t know how to play safely.
 Before going to the playground, take the time to speak with your child about safe playground habits.
-These should include:
+It’s important to know that proper communication is the key.
+It plays a crucial role in keeping your children safe on the playground.
+You need to go over the safety rules of the playground and explain one by one why they’re important to follow.
+These playground safety habits should include:

 Sharing is incredibly important.
 Accidents can happen when kids become impatient and rush to beat other kids to a toy or attraction.
 Emphasizing sharing and playing with others can increase playground safety.